hyperdefined/CobaltTester/web/template-mainlist.md

 This is the official cobalt instance.
 <main-table-official>
 ### Community (with domain)
-Community instances that have a domain.
 <details>
 <summary>Show List</summary>
+Community instances that have a domain.
+These are NOT OFFICIAL!
+Use the official instance above instead. <strong>Only use these when needed.</strong><br>
 <input type="text" id="main-search" placeholder="Search instances..." onkeyup="onFilterChange('main-table', 'main-search', 'main-filter', 'slider-main')">
 <select id="main-filter" onchange="onFilterChange('main-table', 'main-search', 'main-filter', 'slider-main')">
     <option value="all">All</option>